atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 <b>Client Request:</b> How many breweries are present in each state?
 <br />
 <b>Number of Breweries by State</b>
-<p>The summary table below shows the number of distinct breweries currently producing craft beers in the United States.
-We can see there is a heavy concentration of craft beer breweries in CO.</p>

 ```r
 # set up libraries and options